 top of page

-Over the past 32 years we have helped many new divers make the their first bubbles underwater.
-In this blog we answer some of the most commonly asked questions about different rules and requirements of Scuba Diving and your PADI certification.
+Over the past 32 years, we've guided many new divers through their first underwater experiences.
+In this blog, we'll address some of the most frequently asked questions about scuba diving rules and PADI certification requirements.

 Scuba divers in Costa Rica